RetroAchievements/docs/docs/guidelines/developers/claims-system.md

 - Do not claim sets that you are not actually interested in immediately working on
 - Do not claim sets in order to hold or reserve them for someone else who is unable to make the claim for any reason
 - Do not claim sets to prevent others from claiming them
+- Do not make a claim if you have an [unaddressed ticket](/guidelines/developers/code-of-conduct#ticket-negligence)

 ## Making a Claim